School of Integrative and Functional Medicine

 Online | 20 Credits | 2 Semesters

-This program focuses on the scientific study of carcinogens; the onset of malignancy in cells, tissues, blood, and organs; the genetics of cancer; the anatomy and physiology of cancer cells; and the study of cancer behaviors and treatments.
-Includes instruction in gene expression; oncogenes and tumor suppressor genes; viral genes and cancer proliferation; regulation of signal transduction; cancer proteins; hormonal and growth factors in cancer cells; tumor promotion, progression, and metastasis; carcinogen receptors and metabolism; carcinogen ecology; immunological targeting; and studies of genetic, chemical, radiologic and other treatment therapies.
+This program focuses on the scientific study of carcinogens, the onset of malignancy in cells, tissues, blood, and organs, genetics of cancer, anatomy, and physiology of cancer cells, and the study of cancer behaviors and treatments.
+Includes instruction in gene expression, oncogenes, and tumor suppressor genes, viral genes, and cancer proliferation, regulation of signal transduction, and cancer proteins.
+Also hormonal and growth factors in cancer cells, tumor promotion, progression, and metastasis, carcinogen receptors and metabolism, carcinogen ecology, immunological targeting, and studies of genetic, chemical, radiologic, and other treatment therapies.

 Interested in Nutritional Health courses without completing a certificate or degree?

 Courses within the School of Integrative and Functional Medicine are online and can be offered individually to continuing education students who do not wish to earn a certificate or degree.

 Entry Requirements: High School Diploma with a GPA of 2.5 or above (on a 4.0 scale)

 This course presents an overview of the medical use of cannabis and CBD.
 The history of cannabis use, factors that contributed to its legal status, plant botany (including the various cannabinoids and terpenes found in hemp and cannabis plants), cannabis pharmacology, contraindications, and drug interactions will be explored.
 There will be an examination of the endocannabinoid system (including receptors, endocannabinoids, and enzymes) and its impact on homeostasis.

 Discussions and research will review the therapeutic use of cannabis and CBD for pain, anxiety, insomnia, gastrointestinal issues, opioid addiction, seizure disorders, neurodegenerative disorders, concussion, autism, and other conditions.